 - Help structure questions for physician consultations

-This creates continuity between formal medical reviews without replacing physician authority.
+This creates continuity between formal medical reviews without replacing physician

 |